 Other big announcements included Dow and X-energy agreeing to deploy an Xe-100 SMR at one of Dow’s U.S. Gulf Coast sites by 2030 as well as TerraPower and PacifiCorp exploring the possibility of building five additional Natrium reactors in the PacifiCorp service area by 2035.

 The U.S. Department of Energy released a major study in September that found 80% of the nation’s coal power plant sites evaluated could be converted to nuclear power plants.
 This coal-to-nuclear transition could increase U.S. nuclear capacity to more than 250 gigawatts.
 According to the report, reusing coal infrastructure for advanced reactor power plants could save around 15-35% in construction costs and add more than 650 permanent jobs in the region using the NuScale design as an example in the case study.
 Nuclear power plant projects could also benefit from preserving the existing workforce in communities around retiring coal plant sites since many of them possess the necessary skills and knowledge needed to transition to the nuclear energy workforce.

 Several companies announced plans to help fuel the nation's next wave of reactors.

-Other notable fuel developments included a ribbon-cutting of Ultra Safe Nuclear Corporation’s pilot fuel manufacturing facility in Oak Ridge, TN and BWX Technologies’ recent production of TRISO particles to help fuel Pele, a Department of Defense microreactor.
+Other notable fuel developments included a ribbon-cutting of Ultra Safe Nuclear Corporation’s pilot fuel manufacturing facility in Oak Ridge, Tennessee, and BWX Technologies’ recent production of TRISO particles to help fuel Pele, a Department of Defense microreactor.

-DOE also awarded $150 million to Centrus Operating Corporation to demonstrate the nation’s ability to produce HALEU using an enrichment cascade in Piketon, OH.
+DOE also awarded $150 million to Centrus Operating Corporation to demonstrate the nation’s ability to produce HALEU using an enrichment cascade in Piketon, Ohio.
 The demonstration is expected to produce 20 kilograms of HALEU material by the end of 2023 and 900 kilograms per year afterwards.